SirPepe/ornament/Readme.md

   @attr(string()) accessor name = "Anonymous";
   @attr(number({ min: 0 })) accessor age = 0;

-  // Mark the method as reactive to have it run every time the attribute "name"
+  // Mark the method as reactive to have it run every time one of the attributes
-  // changes
+  // change
   @reactive() greet() {
     this.#shadow.innerHTML = `Hello!
 My name is ${this.#name}, my age is ${this.#age || "unknown"}`;
   }